workerholic/workerholic/README.md

     workerholic -p 3

 This will allow you to run 3 processes in parallel, with each process having its own workers and connection pool to Redis.

+### Enabling Workers Auto-Balancing Option

+By default, Workerholic will evenly provision workers between job queues.
+Use the following option if you want to have workers provisioned based on the load for each queue:

+    workerholic -a

+This will ensure that each queue will be provisioned with a number of workers based on its relative load compared to the aggregated load for all job queues.

 ## Integration
 ### ActiveJob